The Wright Stuff: Controversies

 On 6 December 2011, Wright joked about the murder on 5 December of Liam Aitchison, a 16-year-old boy, on the Scottish Isle of Lewis.
 During the show he put on a mock Scottish accent and said "there's been another murder", copying a phrase from detective show Taggart.
 He apologised for this but said to those organising a complaint to Ofcom that they should "grow up".

-On 10 May 2012, it was reported the show was being investigated by Ofcom over a survey on the 26 April edition that asked viewers what the most offensive word is to describe someone with learning difficulties.
+On 10 May 2012, it was reported the show was being investigated by Ofcom over a survey on 26 April edition that asked viewers what the most offensive word is to describe someone with learning difficulties.

 The show received many prank calls from the public only to make a highly controversial comment by using inappropriate language on air.
 This often resulted in a significant overreaction from Wright, whose hilariously hysterical reactions are thought to prompt more people to make prank calls on the show.
 Callers often engaged with the discussion initially to gain credibility, then making inappropriate comments.
 They often shouted multiple expletives or would make a personal attack on a person who the caller wanted to expose on live national TV, for example an ex-partner.
 It is thought that a handful of individuals were persistent prank callers and appeared on the live phone ins on many occasions without being recognised.

 On 8 April 2015, the show received a prank call.
-While discussing a new play based on Jimmy Savile, a caller rang in on the pretence of being outraged by such a production, only to suddenly break into singing a WCW theme "American Males", presumably on the tenuous link that Savile himself had started out as a wrestler.
+While discussing a new play based on Jimmy Savile, a caller rang in on the pretence of being outraged by such a production, only to start singing the theme song for the wrestling tag team American Males, most famous for their work in American promotion World Championship Wrestling in the 1990s.
+This was presumably done on the tenuous link that Savile himself had started out as a wrestler.

-In 2018, Wright came under criticism from fans of wrestling-based YouTube group Cultaholic, following a flippant remark about one of the group's members, Adam Pacitti.
-In response, Pacitti requested to appear on The Wright Stuff.
-His request was eventually granted, but was cancelled shortly before the show was due to start.